SUMMARY

 Having understood the KPMG graduate programme and its requirements, let’s talk about another KPMG programme, the KPMG undergraduate programmes.

-KPMG Insight programmes
+KPMG Insight Programmes:

 This is a short-term programme designed to give students an immersive opportunity to develop professional skills and explore potential career paths in KPMG.
 These programmes are available in Cyprus, the UK, Singapore and globally.

-KPMG Vacation programmes
+KPMG Vacation Programmes:

 This is a structured internship designed for undergraduate and postgraduate students in their penultimate year to gain real project experience at KPMG.
 It typically lasts 3–8 weeks, depending on the location.
 This programme is available in the UK, Cyprus, Australia and South Africa.

-KPMG Work placement
+KPMG Work Placement:

 This is a longer-term internship, typically 9–12 months, designed for university students taking a placement year as part of their degree.
 It gives you an in-depth experience of working at KPMG in a full-time role.
-This programme is available in Ireland, the UK, Australia, Canada and many other countries.
+This programme is available in Ireland, the UK, Australia, Canada and more.

 Continue reading to find out the criteria required for the KPMG undergraduate programmes.